 Amino acids are important because they’re the building blocks for a large proportion of our cells, muscles, and tissue.
 They carry out a laundry list of important bodily functions – not the least of which is giving many of your cells their basic structure.
 So, you can see, it should play a pretty significant role in the human diet.

 You know when you’re in that snacky mood.
 You just want to pop something crunchy in your mouth, and you don’t really care to monitor how much you’re eating … this snack does the trick.
-And one of the biggest reasons my friends and family love it.

 This is a delicious okra recipe!